 Emma Humphreys Memorial Prize

-We are honoured that the Emma Humphreys Memorial Prize has been awarded at the close of the Feminism in London conference for the past three years.
+We are honoured that the Emma Humphreys Memorial Prize has been awarded at the close of the FiLiA conference in past years.

 Emma Humphreys was a writer, campaigner and survivor of male violence who fought an historic struggle to overturn a murder conviction in 1995, supported by Justice for Women and other feminist campaigners.
 The annual prize of £1,000 is awarded to an individual woman who has, through writing or campaigning, raised awareness of violence against women and children.
 Alongside the individual prize, the Emma Humphreys Memorial Prize judges choose the recipient of a group award, established to recognise the unsung work done by many women's groups and organisations.
 This award marks the outstanding contribution of women's organisations who work in this embattled area and whose creativity and resourcefulness have resulted in developments that combat the prevalence of male violence.
 Starting in 2009, a prize is also awarded every year to an international women's group.
 The awards aim to provide recognition for work against violence and to bring it to the attention of a wider public.